arackaf/micro-graphql-react/readme.md

 The `query` decorator is passed a `client` instance, and a function mapping the component's props to an object with a `query` string, and an optional `variables` object.
 When the component mounts, this query will be executed.
 When the component updates, the function will re-run with the new props, and the query will re-run **if** a new `query` value, or a variables object with different values are returned.

+### props passed to your component

+`loading` fetch is executing for your query
+`loading` fetch has finished executing for your query `data` if the last fetch finished successfully, this will contain the data returned `error` if the last fetch did not finish successfully, this will contain the errors that were returned `reload` a function you can call to manually re-run the current query

 ### Transpiling decoratrs

 Be sure to use the `babel-plugin-transform-decorators-legacy` Babel preset.
 The code is not _yet_ updated to work with the new decorators proposal.